ros2/design/articles/per_package_documentation.md

 The docs site and buildfarm will allow documentation for the latest version of a package corresponding to each ROS 2 distribution the docs site supports versioning for.
 The package repository can still maintain it's own docs for previous versions.

-While multiple package versions per distribution will not initially be supported, the URL structure will support the addition of this feature in the future (mentioned in the Secondary requirements below).
+While multiple package versions per distribution will not initially be supported, the URL structure will support the addition of this feature in the future (mentioned under "Secondary requirements" below).

 **The buildfarm must automatically build package documentation**